dshhh/unchain/README.md

 This box is portable and built for traveling, public Wi-Fi environments, and working remotely.
 It's super easy to use:

-- You can use WAN port or connect wireless to public hotspots (see 'Repeater mode'), it will be auto detected during startup
+- You can use WAN port or connect wirelessly to public hotspots (see 'Repeater mode'), it will be auto detected during startup
 - Use switch button to turn VPN on/off (Left = ON / Right = OFF), keep the button left and VPN always starts automatically
 - Simply connect your devices via LAN or WLAN